deepchecks/deepchecks/mlchecks/suites/README.md

   - PerformanceCheckSuite

 ### Running a Suite
-to run a suite, firs import it:
+to run a suite, first import it
 ```python
 from mlchecks.suites import *
 ```
-And run it with the required datasets:
+Then run it with the required input parameters (datasets and models)
 ```python
 OverfitCheckSuite().run(model=my_classification_model, train_dataset=ds_train, validation_dataset=ds_val)
 ```

 ## Creating Your Custom CheckSuite

-Import Checksuites and Checks
+Import CheckSuite and Checks from mlchecks
 ```python
 from mlchecks import CheckSuite
 from mlchecks.checks import *